avoidwork/tiny-lru/README.md

 class SessionManager {
   constructor() {
-    // 30 minute TTL, reset on access this.sessions = lru(1000, 1800000, true);
+    // 30 minute TTL, with resetTtl enabled for set() this.sessions = lru(1000, 1800000, true);
   }